eryph-org/eryph-api-spec/specification/compute/README.md

-# Haipa Compute API Spec
+# Eryph Compute API Spec

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for the Haipa Compute Api.
+This is the AutoRest configuration file for the eryph compute API.

 ---
 ## Getting Started
-To build the API for Haipa, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the API for eryph, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`